Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 #### 3.4.1 Description and Priority

 The players will artificially be able to make the board smaller than it should be, for the number of players present, making it much more difficult to win before the board is full.
-The difficulty will be calculated by taking into account the number of players in the game and also the value of the difficulty slider to return a board size that may be different than the board size needed to host 6 players.
+The difficulty will be calculated by taking into account the number of players in the game and also the value of the difficulty slider to return a board size that may be larger or smaller than the board size suggested to host 6 players.

 #### 3.4.2 Stimulus/Response Sequences

-Stimulus: the player will adjust a slider to one of three values\
+Stimulus: the player will adjust a slider to one of five values\
-Response: the game will update a label with the set value and set internal variables based on said value
+Response: the game will update to relfect the set value and set internal variables based on said value

 #### 3.4.3 Functional Requirements
 REQ-1: slider on UI to set difficulty